Callme-Ishmael/MPhys/README.md

 At first, this was puzzling — because in $$H \to gg$$, spin correlations are clearly visible, e.g., in the azimuthal angle between splitting planes.
 This is understood to result from gluon polarisation being retained through the shower (see [arXiv:1807.01955](https://arxiv.org/abs/1807.01955) and PanScales [arXiv:2103.16526](https://arxiv.org/abs/2103.16526)).

-But PanScales explicitly footnotes that for \( q\bar{q} \) final states, **no inter-branch spin correlation** is expected.
+But PanScales explicitly footnotes that for $$q\bar{q}$$ final states, **no inter-branch spin correlation** is expected.
 This makes sense: gluons carry polarisation states, but spin information in quark lines seems less resilient, and the collinear approximation fails to capture it.

 Still, this raises the question:
 **Could spin correlations in $$H \to b\bar{b}$$ be recovered in any setup?**